Ross Thomson: Political career

 On 8 June 2017, Thomson became the Member of Parliament for Aberdeen South, defeating incumbent Callum McCaig, with 18,746 votes, a 19.3% swing and a majority of 4,752.
 He stood down from his seat as an MSP after being elected as a Westminster MP. after entering the UK Parliament, Thomson became known as a "hardline" supporter of Brexit.

 In April 2018, Thomson was criticised for posts made on his private social media account whilst visiting Baghdad.
 Thomson was accused of trivialising the dictatorship of Saddam Hussein when he posed for photos at Hussein's military parade ground.
 A Scottish Conservative spokesman said: "Ross has already made clear he did not intend to cause any offence and apologises to anyone who has been upset."

 He supported Boris Johnson in the 2019 Conservative leadership election and became his campaign manager in Scotland.
 After the 2022 vote of confidence in the Conservative Party leadership of Boris Johnson Thomson, no longer an MP, described Johnson as "wounded" and called on him to "build bridges" with the Scottish party.

+In June 2025 Thomson announced he had defected to Reform UK, saying "only Reform have the courage and answers to the issues facing Scotland and the United Kingdom", but left the party in May 2026 following allegations that he was blocked from being the party's candidate at the 2026 Peterhead by-election.
+On 27 May, Thomson announced that he would be participating in the Peterhead by-election as an independent candidate.
+He ultimately finished in fifth place with 132 first preference votes, compared to the successful Scottish National Party candidate Angus Matheson, on 741 votes.

+Thomson publicly endorsed Conservative candidate Douglas Lumsden for the 2026 Aberdeen South by-election.

 Post-parliamentary career

 After stepping down as an MP, Thomson has worked as a public affairs and campaign manager for the Earl Haig Fund Scotland (also known as Poppyscotland).
 It was revealed in April 2025 that he was working for one of Donald Trump's firms, Trump International resort in Balmedie, Aberdeenshire.

-In June 2025 he announced he had defected to Reform UK, saying "only Reform have the courage and answers to the issues facing Scotland and the United Kingdom".